 Wyoming is serious about its healthcare and the health of its population, which translates into exceptional professional opportunities for healthcare administrators here.
 In fact, in terms of average annual healthcare spending, Wyoming beats out its geographic neighbors, with spending here reaching $6,695 per person in 2017, according to the Healthcare Cost Institute – more than Montana ($5,336), Utah ($4,499), Colorado ($5,487), and the national average of $5,641.
 According to the US Bureau of Labor Statistics in 2020, Wyoming spent $1.52 billion on combined salaries for healthcare practitioners, healthcare technical occupations, and healthcare support occupations.

-Salaries for healthcare administrators in Wyoming are also something to cheer about, with these professionals earning a median salary of $100,720, exceeding the national average of $99,730.
-And demand for healthcare administrators is expected to remain strong in the coming years, with projections revealing a job growth rate of 19.1% between 2016 and 2026.
+Salaries for healthcare administrators in Wyoming are also something to cheer about, with these professionals earning a median salary of $95,980.
+And demand for healthcare administrators is expected to remain strong in the coming years, with projections revealing a job growth rate of 20.2% between 2018 and 2028.

 Factors Influencing the Growth of the Healthcare Administration Profession in Wyoming